Department website: http://soc.jhu.edu/

 AS Foundational Abilities: Citizens and Society (FA4)

-Why do billions of people continue to live in poverty?
-What obstacles stand in the way of secure and dignified lives for all?
-Who is most likely to bring about change, what strategies should they follow, and what kinds of institutions should they put in place?
 This course will introduce the main theoretical perspectives, debates, and themes in the field of international development since the mid-20th century.
 It has three sections.
-The first section focuses on debates over the optimal conditions and strategies for generating economic growth and on the relationship between growth, human welfare, and inequality.
+The first section focuses on debates over what conditions and strategies generate capitalist economic growth and on the relationship between capitalist growth, colonialism, enslavement, the construction of social difference, human welfare, and inequality.
 The second section presents critical assessments of development interventions from various perspectives.
 The third section considers the role of social movements in shaping development and social change in the 21st century.

 Distribution Area: Social and Behavioral Sciences